-- 1. Data Collection In preliminary data collection phase, exhaustive data collection was performed using different tools such as observation, interviewing key persons, and measurements. - 2.
-Data Analysis- Detailed analysis of data collected was done using ms Excel report - 3.
+1. Data Collection - In preliminary data collection phase, exhaustive data collection was performed using different tools such as observation, interviewing key persons, and the water consumption pattern and a measurements.

+2. Data Analysis- Detailed analysis of data collected was done using ms Excel report 3.
 Recommendation- On the basis of results of data analysis and observations, some steps for reducing power consumption without affecting the comfort and satisfaction were recommended along with their cost analysis.
+Following were the steps involved in this